ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 1. **Database View**
   * The Database View displays the raw records in the database, showing what SQL commands would return:

+???
+**Records View** : This is the application view showing what an authenticated user will see.
+The application will decrypt any encrypted data with vault and display it in clear text here.

+**Database View** : This is the Database View showing the raw records as the exist in the DB.
+We can use this view to see whats being encrypted.

 ---
 name: records-view
 # The Web App's Records View